-Home to Carnival, samba and Copacabana, it's not surprising that the nightlife in Rio de Janeiro is one of a kind, and Cariocas (Rio's residents) will make a party out of just about any social gathering.
-Whether you're looking for a relaxing bar or lounge to sip on a couple of chopps (draught beer), or in the mood for a big night out at a hip and happening dance club, Rio de Janeiro has it all.
+Home to Carnival, samba, and Copacabana, it's not surprising that the nightlife in Rio de Janeiro is one of a kind, and Cariocas (Rio's residents) will make a party out of just about any social gathering.
+Whether you're looking for a relaxing bar or lounge to sip on a couple of chopps (draught beer), or in the mood for a big night out at dancing in a club or on the streets, Rio de Janeiro has it all.

-Pop in at a trendy restaurant for a late dinner with friends, and then at around 11pm, when most clubs open, check out who's playing at the Rio Scenarium, Comuna da Semente or Carioca da Gema.
+The clubs generally start to really heat up around midnight, so most visitors enjoy a late dinner at one of Rio's many trendy restaurants or botequim (traditional Brazilian bar) before checking out the club scene at the Rio Scenarium, Comuna da Semente, or Carioca da Gema.
 Lapa is a popular area for revellers, as is Gamba.
 Rio also has a vibrant gay clubbing scene, with many bars and clubs in Copacabana and Ipanema.

 Clubbing in Rio can be expensive, but one can have a cheaper night out by sticking to local drinks.
 Many clubs will charge you for drinks and entry only when you leave, so keep track of what you spend.
 Most clubs have a dress code, and some will only allow men when accompanied by women, while most will require an ID or passport to enter.

-Live music and dancing is also big in Rio de Janeiro and there is a wide variety, such as samba, bossa nova, rock, MBP (Brazilian pop), blues, jazz and much more.
-If you search hard enough, there is sure to be a gig happening somewhere in this vibrant city on any given night.
+Live music and dancing is an integral part of Rio culture, and there is a wide variety, such as samba, bossa nova, rock, MBP (Brazilian pop), blues, jazz, and much more.
+A quick search will reveal a gig happening somewhere in this vibrant city on any given night.
 You can also watch samba school rehearsal parties, where local drummers and dancers showcase their skills in warehouses for thousands of people.
 It's a great way to get a taste of the Carnival atmosphere at other times of the year.

 Pick up a copy of a Friday edition of a local newspaper for nightlife and entertainment listings in Rio de Janeiro.